createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 unset TMPDIR
 mysql_install_db --verbose --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir=/usr/local/var/mysql --tmpdir=/tmp

+# Some problems with permissions have been reported
+sudo chmod -R g+w /usr/loca/var/mysql

 # Add MySQL to launchctl to let OS X manage the process and start when you login, note the LaunchDaemons location to start service when machine starts not when user logs in.
-sudo ln -sfv /usr/local/opt/mysql/*.plist /Library/LaunchDaemons
+sudo cp /usr/local/opt/mysql/*.plist /Library/LaunchDaemons
 sudo launchctl load /Library/LaunchDaemons/homebrew.mxcl.mysql.plist

-# "Secure" your MySQL installation, really it's just a handy way to clean up defaults and set a root password
+# "Secure" your MySQL installation, really it's just a handy way to clean up defaults and set a root password.
 mysql_secure_installation

 # Login to MySQL